Haiku Society of America - Southwest Region

 The Southwest region has relatively few haiku poets over its large area, but a few of its poets can claim to have significant influence on haiku poetry.

-Santa Fe, New Mexico was for many years the home of Elizabeth Searle Lamb, charter member and former president of the Haiku Society of America, and longtime edit of the society’s flagship journal, Frogpond.
+Santa Fe, New Mexico was for many years the home of Elizabeth Searle Lamb, charter member and former president of the Haiku Society of America, and longtime editor of the society’s flagship journal, Frogpond.
 Santa Fe was also home to William J. Higginson, another HSA charter member and former president, and his wife, Penny Harter, also a former president.
 Together, these poets have had a huge impact on English-language haiku, especially Higginson with his landmark books: The Haiku Handbook (originally published in 1985, and now available in a 25th anniversary edition), The Haiku Seasons, and Haiku World (both 1996).
 New Mexico is also home to haiku pioneer John Brandi, and has also recently become the home of Charles Trumbull’s journal Modern Haiku, the oldest and most prestigious journal for haiku and haiku studies outside Japan.

 In Texas, the Fort Worth Haiku Society was founded by Cliff Roberts.
 The group held events for many years, including hosting a national quarterly meeting of the Haiku Society of America.
 In 2012 they took part in National Haiku Poetry Day.
 They also hosted a HSA Quartely meeting last year.
 They also host a quarterly FWHS Haiku contest, sponsored a Poetry Society of Texas haiku contest.